C2DH/maison-du-son/README.md

+---
+layout: page
+title: How to ...
+permalink: /readme/
+---

 # maison-du-son

 This Jekyll project is a collection of biographies of objects, written in a creative and engaging way, using a variety of media.

+To work together, we use GitHub, a web-based platform for version control and collaboration.
+It is a place to store, manage, and track changes to files, including code and documents.
+It is used by developers, researchers, and many other professionals.

+## Why use Github for this project?

+**Collaboration**: Historians and scholars can work together on this research projects and see who did what at a glance.

+**Version Control**: Track changes of any files and revert to previous versions.

+**Documentation**: Detailed commit messages provide context for changes and give better understanding of the project and its evolution.

+**Hosting**: any _push_ to master branch modify the website [Maison du Son](https://maison-du-son.netlify.app).
+Any _pull request_ to master branch publish a version of Maison du SOn website available to everyone to test your recent changes.

 ## How to add an object